 Can you avoid paying taxes on RRSP withdrawals?

-Registered Retirement Savings Plans (RRSPs) are useful for investing towards retirement on a tax-deferred basis.
-However, the moment you dip into the pot to take out money, the taxman (CRA) shows up to take their cut.
+Registered Retirement Savings Plans (RRSPs) are useful for investing toward retirement on a tax-deferred basis.
+However, when you dip into the pot to take out money, the taxman (CRA) shows up to take their cut.

 Are there ways to withdraw money from your RRSP without paying tax or facing a penalty?
 Read on to find out.